sharmashreya09/sharmashreya09/README.md

 - 👋 Hi, I’m Shreya Sharma
 - 👀 I’m interested in  Web Dev ,DSA  and enjoy learning new tech-stack.
-- 🌱 I’m currently learning MERN STACK.
+- 🌱 I’m currently learning MERN STACK and Machine learning.
 - 💞️ I’m looking to collaborate  on Web development projects  and help with competitive DSA questions.
 - 📫 How to reach me :sharmashreya00070@gmail.com
 - 😀 Pronouns: She/Her